Sociable Objects Workshop

 Imagining Sociable Objects: Think of a system of things that communicate.
 Mock it up and present it to the class.
 Clearly and physically show what it is, how it would work and communicate the experience of using it, interacting with it and living in a world where it was real.
 Focus on a great idea and a great presentation.
 Please, no scrolling through a web page.
 Give us the story.

-Simple Sensor Network: Using ZB XBees we will create mesh networks that cover large areas including the boards, enclosures, mountings and documentation.
-The end result will be a robust infrastructure that anyone could understand, use and extend.
-Each student will take on an area of responsibility to collaborate on making this network.
+Simple Sensor Network: Using ZB XBees we will create a mesh network that covers the ITP floor.
+Everything will be created to be permanent including boards, enclosures, mountings and documentation.
+We will test for redundancy, stability, extensibility and usability.
+The end result will be a roust infrastructure that anyone at ITP can understand, use and extend.
+Each student will take on an area of responsibility to collaborate on making this permanent installation

 Final Project: work in groups to create a system or device of your choosing.
 Your creation should use multiple nodes to create a sensing network, display network or complex interaction.
 This is potentially a challenging assignment in a short period of time so consider what you know about collaboration.
 Keep moving forward.